yamankatby/firebase-extensions/README.md

-# Firestore Connect Document
+# Link Firestore Documents

 **Author**: Yaman Katby (**[https://github.com/yamankatby](https://github.com/yamankatby)**)

-**Description**: A simple example of a Firebase Extension
+**Description**: Grab a set of fields from a Firestore document and write them as a map field to another Firestore document, and keep them in sync.

 **Configuration Parameters:**

-* Cloud Functions location: Where do you want to deploy the functions created for this extension?
+- Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
-For help selecting a location, refer to the [location selection guide](/docs/functions/locations).
+For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Collection path: The path to the collection that you want add the data map to.
+- Source Collection Path: The path to the collection that contains the documents you want to grab fields from.

-* Data document ID field name: The name of the field in the document that contains the document ID you want to get data from.
+- Target Collection Path: The path to the collection that contains the documents you want to write the fields to.

-* Data field name: The name of the field you want to store the data in.
+- Source Document ID Field Name: The name of the field in the target document that contains the ID of the source document.

-* Data fields: The fields you want to get from the data document (comma separated).
+- Source Fields: The fields you want to grab from the source document and write to the target document (comma separated).

-* Data collection path: The path to the collection that you want to get the data from.
+- Target Field Name: The name of the field in the target document to which the extension will write the fields grabbed from the source document.

 **Cloud Functions:**

-* **onWrite:** A function that is triggered when a document is written to the database.
+- **onSourceDocumentChange:** A function that is triggered when a document is created, updated, or deleted in the source collection.

-* **onDataWrite:** A function that is triggered when a document is written to the database.
+- **onTargetDocumentChange:** A function that is triggered when a document is created, updated, or deleted in the target collection.